y330/FragmentQR/README.md

 ### Known issues
  - [ ] Theme does not save when changed in options
  - [ ]Due to a dependancy on material icon font library, the icon font turns into whatever the icon is called when offline and the library is inaccesibe, so the buttons are messed up when offline
- - Still searching 🔍
-   + Help find issues by installing and testing FragmentQR.
-If you find an issue, post it in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj?tab=Support) on the Web Store
+ - 🔎 Help find issues by installing and using FragmentQR.
+      + If you find an issue, [open a new issue on GitHub](https://github.com/y330/FragmentQR/issues/new?title=Report%20a%20bugssue%3F**%0A%0A**Screen%20recording%20or%20screenshot**%0A%0A%20)
+          * If you don't have a GitHub profile, post it in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj?tab=Support) on the Web Store

-### _Changelog v1.7.3_ * To be released
+### _Changelog v1.8_ * To be released
-1. Imporved U
+1. Imporved UI
-2. History of QR codes is ow available as beta feature in settings
+2. History of QR codes is ow available in popup
-3. Added sidebar
+3. Added history button, settings button and a "show tips" button to the popup

-### _Changelog v1.7.2.5_### * To be released
+### _Changelog v1.7.3_### * To be released soon
  1. Updated hebrew language support
  2. Udated font-icons to svg tags
  3. Various other minor improvments